biswajit-sarkar-007/binary/Readme.md

 ## Solution
 This project aims to provide a web application that offers various features such as stress detection, meditation guidance, and personalized recommendations to support mental health.

+the website is on working ....some features and the deplyment of this webiste will be done very soon....